CowDogMoo/ansible-collection-workstation/roles/runzero_explorer/README.md

 This role installs and executes the
 [runZero Explorer](https://console.runzero.com/deploy/download/explorers)
-on Debian, Red Hat, and Windows-based systems.
+on Debian, Red Hat, Kali, macOS, and Windows-based systems.

 ---